 If the 8.5-9.0s are the restaurants you’ll frequent for more than just special occasions, the 9.0-9.8s are the all time great restaurants of their city.
 Restaurants that will be around 20 years from now, assuming the Earth is still around.
 And if it isn’t, Elon Musk will figure out how to bring them to Mars so that we can all obsess over food there too.
 Food and oxygen.

-Most of the fine dining restaurant in this range will also have many stars from other publications and accolades from tire companies.
-That said, we've also always been believers in the fact that a legendary French fine dining restaurant can have a 9.5, and so can the best burger or slice of pizza in town - as long as it too is truly legendary.
+Most of the fine dining restaurants in this range will also have many stars from other publications and accolades from tire companies.
+That said, we’ve also always been believers in the fact that a legendary French fine dining restaurant can have a 9.5, and so can the best burger or slice of pizza in town - as long as it too is truly legendary.

 If you believe true perfection can be achieved, you would be a great Buddhist.
 You would also be someone who rates restaurants in this range.
 We have yet to do so.